myaxxxxx/speech-to-text-share-adapter/README.md

 ### Acknowledgment

-We refer to the code of [Deltalm](https://github.com/microsoft/unilm/tree/master/deltalm).
+We refer to the code of [Deltalm](https://github.com/microsoft/unilm/tree/master/deltalm),  [Lora](https://github.com/microsoft/LoRA) and [Prefix-v2](https://github.com/THUDM/P-tuning-v2).
 Thanks for their great contributions!